End-pinching and inertial-capillary reopening in viscoplastic ligaments at low Ohnesorge number: Results

+The no-neck regime corresponds to smooth retraction without neck formation, leading to a single droplet, {as observed in the high-$Oh_K$ limit in Newtonian ligaments due to viscous effects \citep{PhysRevFluids.5.073602, 10.1063/1.869942}}.
 The boundary separating the pinch-off and smooth-retraction regimes arises when the yielded envelope around the neck no longer spans the axial extent of the necked region.
 To quantify this, we examined the interface profiles from the DNS at the onset of necking.
-At this stage the ligament is not deformed, thus the minimum radius remains close to $r_{\min}/R_0\approx1$, while the region over which the interface curvature departs from its far-field value extends axially over $L_z/R\simeq2$-$3$.
-These values are obtained directly from the simulated profiles and indicate that the capillary disturbance is confined to a few radii near the neck centre.
-Similar aspect ratios have been reported in earlier analyses of slender threads \citep{stone_relaxation_1989}.
+At this stage the ligament is not deformed, thus the minimum radius remains close to $r_{\min}/R_0\approx1$, while the region over which the interface curvature departs from its far-field value extends axially over $L_z/R_0\simeq2$-$3$.
+These values are obtained directly from the simulated profiles and indicate that the capillary disturbance is confined to a few radii near the neck center.